 I am sure the Education Committee will remember this event for years to come.
 And I’m optimistic committee members will do the right thing and vote against H.B.
 1262.

-Staff Attorney, Director of Global Outreach
+Senior Counsel, Director of Global Outreach

 Mike is an attorney, writer, adjunct professor of government, and frequent media spokesperson on homeschooling, freedom, and parental rights.
 Read more.